dovecot/documentation/source/configuration_manual/namespace/index.rst

 Namespace configuration is defined within a dovecot configuration block with the format::

-  namespace <section-name> {
+  namespace <name> {
     [... namespace settings ...]
   }

-The optional section name is only used internally within configuration.
+The namespace name is only used internally within configuration.
 It allows you to update an existing namespace - by repeating the namespace block and adding additional configuration settings - or allows userdb to override namespace settings for specific users, e.g.::

-  namespace/section-name/prefix=foo/
+  namespace/name/prefix=foo/

 Example configuration for default namespace::